The following professionals lent their expertise to this article:

 Admission requirements vary somewhat from program to program.
 However, you can expect the following requirements for any MFT master’s program you apply to:

-• Bachelor’s degree: All MFT master’s programs require a bachelor’s degree from a regionally accredited college or university.
-In most cases, programs admit students regardless of their bachelor’s degree major.
-Minimum GPA requirements (typically between 2.7 and 3.0) almost always apply.
+• Bachelor’s degree: All MFT master’s programs require a bachelor’s degree from a regionally accredited college or university (regardless of major, in most cases).
+Minimum GPA is typically between 2.7 and 3.0.

-• Standardized test scores: GRE or GMAT test scores may or may not be required, and the current trend for online programs is away from standard test scores.
-Those that do require them may state a minimum score for admission or may consider any score as one factor in a competitive admission process.
+• Standardized test scores: Schools are shying away from standardized test scores so the GRE or GMAT may or may not be required.
+If required, a minimum score may expected or any score could be considered as one factor in a competitive admission process.

 • Official transcripts: From all postsecondary institutions where the applicant has earned a degree or certificate.